dereke/koda/README.markdown

 </section>
 ```

-> The language we use in your views is called [Embedded Ruby](http://en.wikipedia.org/wiki/ERuby)
+> The default view-engine is [Embedded Ruby](http://en.wikipedia.org/wiki/ERuby), but you can configure your own [from these choices](http://sinatra-book.gittr.com/#templates)!
 > But we also provide a very versatile, yet simple client API to use in your views

 `all()` returns all your content (if you'd like to load ALL the content only once (it will be slow first time but cached after))